 Use a Script to gather information

-Adding information manually is easy but tedious, and it sure can lead to misses if you forget to add a particular element, or don't remember what font was used.
-There is a script called Credit List Compilation and you can just run that script on your layered project, when you are done.
+Adding information manually is easy but tedious.
+It can lead to misses if you forget to add a particular element, or don't remember what font was used.
+There is a script you can use called Credit List Compilation.
+You can just run that script on your layered project, when you are done.
 If you renamed each layer based on the kit or the element that you used, the script will extract those details, and will add them in that Description area for a future reference (and it will also extract the name of any font used on a still-vector layer).

 Even if you close your image, the information will be saved.
 Even better, if you merge all the layers and save the image as a jpg, the information gathered in the Image Information will stay with it.